alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

  * Correct syntax for neutron ovs configuration on controller.
  * Correct syntax when populating neutron database.
  * Add note regarding large storage requirements for cinder image-to-volume conversion.

-Feb 17 2016:
- * Add steps to enable auto power-on of the "compute" VM on the XenServer host.
- * Add required steps to enable migration and live migration of instances between XenServer hosts.

 About the Author
 ----------------